-Here’s exactly how to clean a greasy oven hood.
+Here’s how to clean a greasy oven hood in three simple steps.

 Odorous pet accidents

 New puppy’s not housebroken?
 Soak up as much of the accident as you can, then get rid of the urine smell by pouring a 50/50 mix of white vinegar and water onto the smelly spot so that it soaks through.
 Let it sit for a half hour, then wash with cool water to get vinegar out.
 Pat dry, then place a half-inch-thick layer of dry rags or paper towels and weigh them down with a heavy object, which will speed moisture absorption.
 If odour persists, work an eighth- to a quarter-cup of baking soda into the carpet, leave for 15 minutes, and vacuum up.
 However, general pet odours can also be quelled by heating freshly ground coffee beans over low heat in a cast-iron skillet.
 Then, place the skillet in the smelly room and the odour should be gone by the time the coffee grounds cool.

 While boiling milk, it’s easy to glance away for a minute and look back to see your pan overflowing.
 If you’ve burnt milk and need to mitigate the smell, wet the bottom of the pan and coat it with salt.
 Let the pan sit for about ten minutes and then wash normally to get rid of odours.

 If you’ve cleaned your vehicle meticulously but can’t seem to get rid of an unpleasant smell—whether from a carsick child or a fast food drive-thru—offset the odour by leaving an undiluted bowl of white vinegar on the floor of your vehicle overnight.
 If you have vinyl seats, sprinkle baking soda over your seats and work it into the material using your hands or a soft-bristle brush.
 Shut all doors and windows overnight, and vacuum the neutralizer out of your seats the next day.
 One helpful tip to keep your car smelling fresh is to keep coffee beans or baking soda in your ashtrays to keep offensive odours at bay.

-Check out these expert tricks for cleaning your car.
+Check out more expert tricks for cleaning your car.